-Building on a background as a public servant, university president, and teacher, Roy Blunt was elected to the United States Senate in 2010.
+Building on a background as a public servant, university president, and teacher, United States Senator Roy Blunt was elected to the United States Senate in 2010.

-Senator Blunt serves on the Appropriations Committee; the Commerce, Science and Transportation Committee; the Select Committee on Intelligence; and the Senate Rules Committee.
-He is the Chairman of the Rules Committee and Chairman of the Appropriations Subcommittee on Labor, Health and Human Services, and Education.
-He is also the Chairman of the Commerce Subcommittee on Aviation.
+Senator Blunt serves as the Chairman of the Senate Republican Policy Committee and as the top Republican of the Senate Rules Committee.
+He also serves on the Senate Appropriations Committee; the Senate Commerce, Science and Transportation Committee; and the Senate Select Committee on Intelligence.
+He is also the top Republican of the Appropriations Subcommittee on Labor, Health and Human Services, and Education.

-Committee on Appropriations Chairman of the Subcommittee on the Departments of Labor, Health and Human Services, Education, and Related Agencies
+Committee on Appropriations Ranking Member of the Subcommittee on the Departments of Labor, Health and Human Services, Education, and Related Agencies

 Committee on Rules and Administration Ranking Member